-10.4 Applying for a Visa
+10.4 Applying for a Visa for a Fellow

 All Fellows must travel to Australia on a valid student (subclass 500) visa (Foreign Affairs or Defence sector) supported by DFAT.
 Visa fee for student (subclass 500) visa is waived.

 Home Affairs is the Australian agency responsible for visas to enter Australia.